A district to stay and feel at home

 There are a number of restaurants and cafés along Europa-Allee.
 In addition, Europagarten is home to the restaurant Laube Liebe Hoffnung.
 The striking three-winged wooden structure includes a 14-meter-high outlook tower – which Aurelis built as a striking, highly visible meeting place for residents, neighbors and visitors.

 The idea behind the restaurant is unique.
 The garden-house kitchen serves up authentic and delicious dishes with ingredients sourced from local gardens, fields and meadows.
 The produce is carefully chosen to be as environmentally friendly, organic and sustainable as possible.
 All staff approach their work with commitment and creativity – as is plain for guests to see when they visit the open kitchen.
 The restaurant has a relaxing atmosphere; it is a place to feel at ease.

 Child-care centers and schools

 Public facilities are a key feature of contemporary city districts.
-There is a state-supported child-care center located on Idsteiner Strasse, and plans are being made for three more.
-Furthermore, the Helenenhöfe district is gaining a new school.
+There are several state-supported child-care centers and plans are being made for one more.
+Furthermore, at Pariser Strasse, a public school is being built.
 Private child care-centers are located along Europa-Allee.